A universal bound in the dimensional Brunn-Minkowski inequality for log-concave measures: General bounds for Poincar e constants of restrictions.

 \begin{remark} In fact, in the case when $\mu$ is not even, and $K$ is not symmetric, the assertion of Corollary \ref{poin-verygen} still holds: $C_{poin}(K,\mu)<\infty$.
 Moreover, $C_{poin}(K,\mu)$ is bounded from above by a constant which only depends on $\mu$ and $n,$ and the relative barycenter of $K$ with respect to $\mu.$ Indeed, the key place where we used symmetry is

 and in the non-symmetric case, this would be replaced with

 for some constants $C(b), C_1(b)\geq 0$ which only depend on $b=\frac{1}{\mu(K)}\int_K x d\mu(x)$, which, in turn, is a finite number.

-We remark also that Lemma \ref{ballsbodies}, which was formally obtained under the assumption of symmetry, also holds with the assumption of the origin selected as the barycenter of $K$ with respect to $\mu$: indeed, the Kannan, Lovasz and Simonovits \cite{KLS} bound for the diameter applies in this case, Ball's estimate \cite{Ball-bod} extends to non-symmetric case, one may argue that the maximum of the density of $\mu$ is no more than $e^n$ larger than its value at the origin (see Klartag \cite{Kl}), and everything else in the argument was one-dimensional. \end{remark}
+We remark also that Lemma \ref{ballsbodies}, which was formally obtained under the assumption of symmetry, also holds with the assumption of the origin selected as the barycenter of $K$ with respect to $\mu$.
+We leave the details to the interested reader. \end{remark}